smart-data-models/dataModel.Agrifood/VeterinarianTreatment/doc/spec_JA.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *veterinariantreatment_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     phaseOutPeriod:
-      description: 'It is the period of time in days between the last administration of the veterinary medicinal product to an animal, under normal conditions of use, and the production of foodstuffs from that animal.'
+      description: 'It is the period of time in days between the last administration of the veterinary medicinal product to an animal, under normal conditions of use, and the production of foodstuffs from that animal'
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     quantity:
-      description: 'Amount of veterinary product applied'
+      description: Amount of veterinary product applied
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri